linode/docs/docs/web-servers/apache/measure-your-websites-recurring-readership-with-bise/index.md

 Bise will scan the provided log files in order from newest to oldest, stopping once it reaches reports from more than two weeks ago.
 As such, you can use a fileglob to hand it all the access logs in your log directory, and Bise will process only those files it needs to before delivering its report.

-For example, to run Bise with all your Apache server's access logs, if they have the default locatins and filename conventions:
+For example, to run Bise with all your Apache server's access logs, if they have the default locations and filename conventions:

 bin/bise /var/log/apache2/*access.log*